 A personal injury settlement is normally a combination of two components: a component for economic damages and a component for no economic damages.
 Economic damages include generally easily calculated amounts such as:

-• punitive damages awarded if the injury was caused by gross negligence.
+- Punitive damages are awarded if the injury was caused by gross negligence.

-When an injury is particularly serious, compensation for forecast long term treatment may be necessary and this may also extend to compensation for forecasted loss of earnings.
+When an injury is particularly serious, compensation for forecasted long-term treatment may be necessary and this may also extend to compensation for forecasted loss of earnings.

-Mississippi court judgments on distribution of personal injury compensation awards
+Mississippi court judgments on the distribution of personal injury compensation awards

-Distribution of personal injury settlements according to the analytic approach
+Compensation payment of personal injury according to the analytic approach

-1. Economic damages, i.e. payment for medical expenses, lost earnings and property damage is determined to be part of the couple’s joint assets, so the total sum is then divided equally between each spouse.
+- Economic damages, i.e. payment for medical expenses, lost earnings, and property damage is determined to be part of the couple’s joint assets, so the total sum is then divided equally between each spouse.

-3. Loss of consortium / companionship is generally a payment meant to compensate the spouse or partner of the person who was so badly injured that it affected their married life.
+- Loss of consortium/companionship is generally a payment meant to compensate the spouse or partner of the person who was so badly injured that it affected their married life.
 Any payment under this category is determined to be the property of the spouse of the injured person.

-Call the Diaz Law Firm for an appointment if you need legal help over how to divide up a personal injury award.
+Call the Diaz Law Firm if you need legal help dividing a personal injury compensation payment.

 Not all divorces are necessarily contentious, but when property distribution is disputed, it is best to talk to a knowledgeable and empathetic attorney.
 The Diaz Law Firm is uniquely placed to help you with any legal matters relating to personal injury compensation.
-Please call the Diaz Law Firm office for an appointment at 601-607-3456 or toll free at 800-459-2222.
+Please contact the Diaz Law Firm online for an appointment at 601-607-3456 or toll-free at 800-459-2222.